unknown-gd/quakejs/README.md

 ## Windows

 Step by step instructions on how to setup a server under Windows 10 can be found at https://steamforge.net/wiki/index.php/How_to_setup_a_local_QuakeJS_server_under_Windows_10#Adding_your_own_Maps

+*steamforge.net is currently down and instructions for setting up under Windows can be found here https://web.archive.org/web/20230319034846/https://steamforge.net/wiki/index.php/How_to_setup_a_local_QuakeJS_server_under_Windows_10*

 A video guide on setting up a Windows 10 server, and adding custom content, under Windows 10 has been developed by [grabisoft](https://github.com/grabisoft) and can be viewed at https://www.youtube.com/watch?v=m57rMXASWms